 This was the first white spotting pattern to have the genetic cause determined in horses and was discovered at the Veterinary Genetics Laboratory.
 The mutation responsible for the LWO condition is a two base pair mutation (p.Ile118Lys) in the geneendothelin B receptor gene (EDNRB).
 EDNRB is responsible for the proper development of both pigment cells and nerve cells during embryogenesis.
 Mutations in this same gene cause a similar disease in humans known as Hirschsprung disease.
 Horses with two copies of the mutation (O/O) have the lethal condition as there is no treatment.
 These foals usually die shortly after birth.
 Horses with one copy of mutation (N/O) have a frame overo pattern but do not have any known intestinal complications but maybe deaf.

 Breeders can test horses for the identified mutation to avoid producing lethal white foals.
 Some horses with a very minimal white spotting pattern have one copy of the LWO allele (O) and can also therefore produce affected foals.
 Matings between two N/O horses will results in a 25% chance of producing an LWO affected foal.
 Therefore, testing for LWO is important to assist veterinarians to make the correct diagnosis and to assist owners in management and breeding decisions.

-We know of no other mutations that are associated with lethal white overo horses.
-However, owners requesting the diagnostic test should understand that there is the rare possibility that two NN horses could have a lethal white foal due if both the sire and dam carry a mutation at a site other than the one detected by this test.
+We know of no other mutations that have been associated with lethal white frame overo horses.
+However, owners requesting the diagnostic test should understand that there is the rare possibility that two NN horses could have a lethal white foal if both the sire and dam carry a mutation at a site other than the one detected by this test.